About four or five women have emailed in the Rush comments line and don't understand my question or joke about being hired as eye candy.

 Okay, it was the first one.

-Okay, so the Bush had a convention in New Orleans in 88, and the Democrats had their convention somewhere.
+Okay, so Bush had a convention in New Orleans in 88, and the Democrats had their convention somewhere.

 He was born with silver foot in his mouth.

-Well, I guess we could say about Ma Richards' daughter Cecile.
+Well, I guess we could say about Ma Richards' daughter, Cecile.

-She can't hip it.
+Poor Cecile, she can't hip it.

 She was born with a silver scalpel in her hand.

-As she now heads up, International Planned Parenthood.
+She now heads up International Planned Parenthood.

 Here's a CNN story.

-CNN USA Today Gallup poll survey.
+What is the CNN USA Today Gallup poll survey?

-A majority of Americans consider the Congressional Influence peddling inquiry surrounding former lobbyist Jack Abramov Abramoff as a major scandal, and they registered an anti-incumbent note in a poll released on Monday.
+A majority of Americans consider the congressional influence peddling inquiry surrounding former lobbyist Jack Abramoff as a major scandal.

 Ooh, this sounds bad, folks.